oblivia-simplex/Narrativity/2_AAA_Editorial.md

 presents; she remained standing and spoke to me in the formal way;
 then, when everyone left, she sat down to drink tea with me and used the familiar form .
-When I became an adult, I began to understand her cheerful disposition: \'My mistress lives with another woman; it\'s beyond me-just like nuns!\' And she\'d roar with laughter\--...She had a special smell, like her wooden trunk when she lifted the lid: calico and apples.
+When I became an adult, I began to understand her cheerful disposition: 'My mistress lives with another woman; it\'s beyond me-just like nuns!'
+And she\'d roar with laughter\--...She had a special smell, like her wooden trunk when she lifted the lid: calico and apples.
 A tlted nose, knowing eyes...
-\"One time she was working in a very rich household.
+"One time she was working in a very rich household.
 The house was robbed...
-Papa asked her: \'And where were you when the house was robbed?\'
-\'At the Novo-Devichy Convent visiting a nun.\'
+Papa asked her: 'And where were you when the house was robbed?\' 'At the Novo-Devichy Convent visiting a nun.\'
-\'Well, then, tell them and they\'ll let you go.\'
-\'What?
-And get a nun mixed up in such business, master!\' So she didn\'t say a word, but sat in prison until the thieves were found and she was released.
+'Well, then, tell them and they\'ll let you go.\' 'What?
+And get a nun mixed up in such business, master!\' So she didn't say a word, but sat in prison until the thieves were found and she was released.
-Then, after the revolution, Mama tried to persuade her to go vote, but she said that after that business with the silver spoons, she wouldn\'t go near the police station for love or money.
+Then, after the revolution, Mama tried to persuade her to go vote, but she said that after that business with the silver spoons, she wouldn't go near the police station for love or money.

-\[This passage, though \"authored\" by Sklovsky, is actually by Elsa Triolet, Shklovsky\'s beloved at the time.
+[This passage, though \"authored\" by Sklovsky, is actually by Elsa Triolet, Shklovsky's beloved at the time.
 He integrated her letters into his own fiction.
-I had intended to quote Shklovsky; whose manner of stringing together seemingly cut-up prose lines to effect narrative \'continuity\' is exemplary.
+I had intended to quote Shklovsky; whose manner of stringing together seemingly cut-up prose lines to effect narrative 'continuity\' is exemplary.
 Not only shame, but also authorship, get partly buried here.
-(Scott)\]
+(Scott)]

-### From Lyn Hejinian\'s Introduction to Jena Osman\'s *Character*
+### From Lyn Hejinian's Introduction to Jena Osman\'s *Character*

 Performance requires the person who is the actor (i.e. already a character) to be in character, and this, in turn, cannot occur without performance.
-This produces not a tautology (\"performance requires performance\") but a bifurcation-character occurring as a performance in and of itself; or, as Osman says (in \"The Figural Cabinet\"), \"the taking place is double.\"
+This produces not a tautology ("performance requires performance") but a bifurcation-character occurring as a performance in and of itself; or, as Osman says (in "The Figural Cabinet"), \"the taking place is double.\"
-Such double-mindedness, which is to say this \'self\'conscious, is central to Brechtian theater; it forms the basis on which alterities can come into (the) play.
+Such double-mindedness, which is to say this 'self\'conscious, is central to Brechtian theater; it forms the basis on which alterities can come into (the) play.
 It is characteristic, too, of everyone who is forced into identity-consciousness, as W.E.B.
-Du Bois pointed out long ago in The Souls of Black Folk, a work which itself has been described (by Houston Baker) as a \"cultural performance.\" More recently, the notion that \"identity\" is itself performative has been greatly elaborated by theorists such as Judith Butler.
+Du Bois pointed out long ago in The Souls of Black Folk, a work which itself has been described (by Houston Baker) as a "cultural performance.\" More recently, the notion that "identity\" is itself performative has been greatly elaborated by theorists such as Judith Butler.
-Identity-the sense of difference that belongs to one\'s self-sameness-is itself \"character,\" something that \"takes place.\" This means both that it is an occurrence or event-it happens-and that it involves taking up a position among others (as might be indicated by stage directions: *Enter Woman, wearing a hat,* etc.)
+Identity-the sense of difference that belongs to one's self-sameness-is itself "character,\" something that \"takes place."
+This means both that it is an occurrence or event-it happens-and that it involves taking up a position among others (as might be indicated by stage directions: *Enter Woman, wearing a hat,* etc.)

-### From \"Not All Halfbreed Mothers\" in *I Knew Two Métis Women*, by Greg Scofield
+### From "Not All Halfbreed Mothers\" in *I Knew Two Métis Women*, by Greg Scofield

 | Not all halfbreed mothers
 | wear cowboy shirts or hats,